fdoebbelin/Wissen/Obsidian/Help/How to/Format your notes.md

 #### Obsidian URI links

-[[Using obsidian URI|Obsidian URI]] links can be used to open notes in Obsidian either from another Obsidian vault or another program.
+[Obsidian URI](Using%20obsidian%20URI.md) links can be used to open notes in Obsidian either from another Obsidian vault or another program.

-For example, you can link to a file in a vault like so (please note the [[Using obsidian URI#Encoding|required encoding]]):
+For example, you can link to a file in a vault like so (please note the [required encoding](Using%20obsidian%20URI#Encoding)):

 ```md
 [Link to note](obsidian://open?path=D:%2Fpath%2Fto%2Ffile.md)